github-throwaway/redirect-tab-closer/README.md

 ---

 Loosely based on the [redirect-tab-closer](https://github.com/github-throwaway/redirect-tab-closer) extension, which is based on the [bluejeans-zoom-closer](https://github.com/edgar/bluejeans-zoom-closer) extension, which was in turn based on the [zoom-close](https://github.com/seanstar12/zoom-close) extension.

+Code for the CSS line number from [Webtips](https://www.webtips.dev/add-line-numbers-to-html-textarea).